willyywt/willyywt.github.io/_posts/2022-01-19-weekly-summary-2022-2nd.md

 LBM deals with real physics model, so even in the simple and classical lid driven cavity problem, there are lots of parameters.
 I list some of the most interest here:

 * Density of the lattice.
 As in the traditional FEM, the density of the lattice determines the final accuracy of the calcuation: the densiter the lattice is, the more accurate the result will be.
 But usually, the lattice doesn't need to be incredibly dense to get satisfactory results.
 * Velocity of the lid.
-Because LBM can be reduced to NS equations only under Low Mach Number Assumption, the lid must not be large, preferably less than 0.3 times of the sound speed of the fliud.
+Because LBM can be reduced to NS equations only under Low Mach Number Assumption, the velocity of the lid must not be large, preferably less than 0.3 times of the sound speed of the fliud.
 The velocity of the lid is usually 0.1 at the largest.
 * Cavity size.
 * Reynolds number of the fluid.
 For larger Reynolds number turbulance occur and LBM start to converge more slowly.
 For smaller Reynolds number laminar (sheet-like) flows occur.
 * Velocity of sound speed of the fluid.
 In D2Q9 model this is a fixed value 1/sqrt(3).
 (Do *not* try to modify this value)